-- Relative TSR compares Organon's TSR over the three-year performance period to the TSR of the companies included in the NYSE Arca Pharmaceutical Index as of the beginning of the performance period, excluding any companies that are removed from the index because they cease to be publicly traded during the performance period.
-Relative TSR performance will be calculated based on the terms of the 2022 PSU award agreement, which requires using a beginning stock price calculated as the average company closing stock price for the 20 trading days preceding grant and an ending stock price calculated as the average company closing stock price for the 20 trading days preceding the end of the performance period. - Payout capped at target if TSR performance is negative.
+^{} Relative TSR compares Organon's TSR over the three-year performance period to the TSR of the companies included in the NYSE Arca Pharmaceutical Index as of the beginning of the performance period, excluding any companies that are removed from the index because they cease to be publicly traded during the performance period.
+Relative TSR performance will be calculated based on the terms of the 2023 PSU award agreement, which requires using a beginning stock price calculated as the average company closing stock price for the 20 trading days preceding the performance period and an ending stock price calculated as the average company closing stock price for the 20 trading days preceding the end of the performance period.